Unmind logo

 • Responding mindfully.

-Try putting these into practise with someone you speak to over the next few weeks.
+Try putting these into practice with someone you speak to over the next few weeks.

 Whether or not you have a few days away on annual leave, being able to switch off from your work life is essential to keeping your mind healthy and happy.
 Try our Switching Off Series for tips and exercises, and don’t forget to download the Unmind app on iOS or Android – so you don’t have to open your work laptop.